The 5th day of our holiday was the first actual day of our road trip, with the first trek of about 200 miles / 325 kilometers to Astoria, Oregon.

 - BACON ONION MAC Applewood bacon, red onion

 - CAPRESE SALAD Oregon grown beefsteak tomatoes, fresh Belgioioso mozzarella, balsamic reduction, Corto extra virgin olive oil, kosher salt, fresh cracked pepper, fresh organic basil on a small bed of local Kingfisher Farms organic greens (with an added Albacore tuna steak)

 The food at Fort George was great too.
-The kids loved their Applewood bacon and red onion mac ‘n’ cheese and the delightful smoky barbecued beef on my pizza got an extra crispy crust in the wood fire oven.
-The above is actually a copy of the descriptions from their menu and it is typical of the food culture in the Pacific Northwest.
-Focussing on regional sourcing and sustainability, the origin of ingredients is very important and you can see lists of suppliers mentioned on pretty much every menu!
+The kids loved their Applewood bacon, and red onion mac ‘n’ cheese and the delightful smoky barbecued beef on my pizza got an extra crispy crust in the wood fire oven.
+The above is actually a copy of the descriptions from their menu, and it is typical of the food culture in the Pacific Northwest.
+Focussing on regional sourcing and sustainability, the origin of ingredients is fundamental, and you can see lists of suppliers mentioned on pretty much every menu!

 After dinner, we drove up the very windy Coxcomb Drive to The Astoria Column ($5 entry fee per car).
 This 125-foot (38m) tall column was erected in 1926 and depicts several events in the early history of Oregon and Astoria, which is named after industrial mogul J.J.
 Astor who financed the construction of Fort Astoria in 1811.